osmhpi/stallgov/README.md

 Before removing the memutil kernel module, please switch back to another governor like schedutil.

 Then run `sudo rmmod memutil.ko` to remove the module from your kernel.

+### Disabling intel_pstate

+To disable intel_pstate add the kernel commandline parameter "intel_pstate=disable".
+This can be done temporarily by:
+    1. Restart your computer
+    2. During boot force the "GNU GRUB" menu to appear (e.g. by repeatedly pressing ESC)
+    3. Highlight the line which should be used for booting and press e to enter edit mode
+    4. Move to the line starting with "linux" and move the cursor to the end of that line.
+    5. Add a blank space and then insert the kernel command line parameter (e.g. "intel_pstate=disable")
+    6. Press Ctrl+X to boot the system with these changes.
+    7. As mentioned these changes are temporary, i.e. the adjustment to the command line will only affect this one boot and the changes to the command line will not be there for the next boot.

 ## Output log
 You can view the debug output of memutil via `dmesg`.